 To make baked mac and cheese without milk, follow these steps:

-- Prepare the dish as outlined in the recipe instructions.
+- Cook mac and cheese.
+Prepare the dish as outlined in the recipe instructions.

-- Then transfer the mac and cheese into an oven-safe casserole or baking dish.
+- Pour into baking dish.
+Then transfer the mac and cheese into an oven-safe casserole or baking dish.

-- Sprinkle a little extra cheese and breadcrumbs (optional) on top.
+- Add topping.
+Sprinkle a little extra cheese and breadcrumbs (optional) on top.

 What to serve with mac and cheese